 HALT!
 FRONT!
 MARCH!
 HALT!
 DRESS!

-The regiments that are marching to the flanks, as soon as they have acquired a half interval from each other, willsuccessively HALT, FRONT, MARCH, and HALT, by the third regiment which is now on the line.
+The regiments that are marching to the flanks, as foon as they have acquired a half interval from each other, will fucceffively HALT, FRONT, MARCH, and HALT, by the third regiment which is now on the line.

-THE LINE WILL BE FORMED ON THE THIRD DIVISION OF THE THIRD REGIMENT.
+FORMED ON THE OF THE THIRD REGIMENT.

-The line being now prolonged by markers to both flanks-A CAUTION is given that the whole will deploy on any named division of any one regiment; for example on the third half squadron or squadron of the third regiment,
+The line being now prolonged by markers to both THE LINE WILL BE | flanks-A CAUTION is giventhat the whole will deploy on THIRD DIVISION any named division of any one regiment; for example on the third half fquadron or, fquadron of the third regilment.

-By Three's, outwards, wheel!
+By Three's, outwards, Wheel!
 The two right regiments, and the front divisions of the third, wheel ranks by three's to the right, and all the rest to the left.